raycast/extensions/extensions/uptime-monitor/README.md

 # Uptime Monitor

 Monitor the uptime of a website.
-Pings every minuite